-Tips for Grading Writing Masterpieces and On-Demands
+Tips for Grading Student Writing: Masterpieces and On-Demands

 1. Choose Your Rubric Wisely

-Use very user-friendly rubrics.
+On way to make grading student writing easier is to use very user-friendly rubrics.
 It should be simple to understand.
 In fact, it should be so simple that your students can understand it.

 You can sign up for my free writing course and I’ll send you my three free writing rubrics for free.